 Lastly, don’t overlook what powerful users can do via access through the Integrated File System (IFS).
 Many systems retain the open authority that the “root” folder is shipped with—the equivalent of *PUBLIC(*ALL)—and should be secured immediately.
 Modify the QPWFSERVER authorization list so that *PUBLIC doesn’t have access to the native \QSYS.LIB structure, although any remaining *ALLOBJ users still have complete access.
 Deploy an exit program solution to supplement the native controls for controlling and auditing access within the IFS, including those remaining *ALLOBJ users.

 IFS directory authority is different from IBM i native controls as it follows the Unix security scheme.
 The nested folder structure adds some complexity that doesn’t exist when we talk about libraries.
 The trick is to not over-secure the folders, and to make notes about changes so that they can be undone if necessary.
 Also, IBM folders (except root) are typically configured correctly and should not be altered without good reason.

 While it’s important to ensure that users only have appropriate levels of privilege, there always are going to be users that need access to restricted areas.
 I recommend to clients that users that are “powerful” and that have access to a command line, should be audited.
 This can be accomplished using the CHGUSRAUD command to turn on comprehensive auditing of the users’ actions, including commands that they have executed.

 Unfortunately, the extraction and reporting of a user’s audit data can be extremely time-consuming and frustrating.
-Using a commercial tool like Authority Broker simplifies the process of maintaining order for powerful users as well as generating the audit trail of their actions required by auditors.
+Using a commercial tool like Authority Broker for IBM i simplifies the process of maintaining order for powerful users as well as generating the audit trail of their actions required by auditors.

 Don’t Let All Object Be Your Invitation To Data Loss